 There were no “harder” or “easier” book choices during this time.

-With whole group instruction, everyone was successful using the same text, and I differentiated as needed.
+Everyone was successful using the same text, and I differentiated as needed.

 I always chose books that lend themselves to variety of reading strategies~especially those that will show up on those reading standardized tests.

 Instructing using novel units works best after you’ve taught all reading skills at least a few times.

 That’s way I only did these novel units during second semester.